endnowfuhfu/A2COMP472/README.md

 ### Different Embeddings
 We can see that the accuracy of glove-wiki-300 is higher that glove-wiki-100.
 This is expected because with 300 dimensions, the glove-wiki-gigaword-300 model can encode more subtle differences between words, which may be crucial for synonym detection where distinctions can be subtle.

+### Human Gold Standard
+The human gold standard represents the upper limit of performance.
+Glove-wiki-giga-300 has an even higher accuracy than the human gold standard, which means the the model is quite effective.

 ![Model Comparison Graph](model_comparison.png)